Description

 The occurrence may be terminated

-early using the EXIT
+early using the EXIT.

-The END_WHILE
+The END_WHILE instruction

 marks the end of the instruction(s).

-may not be used as it can created an endless loop
+In the following cases WHILE may not be used as it can created an endless loop

 which causes the program to crash:

-may not be used for synchronization between processes, e.g. as a "Waiting Loop" with an externally defined end condition.WHILE
+WHILEmay not be used for synchronization between processes, e.g. as a "Waiting Loop" with an externally defined end condition.WHILEmay not be used in an algorithm, as the completion of the loop end condition or execution of anEXITinstruction can not be guaranteed.

 Example WHILE...DO...END_WHILE